How to Use a Laser Level and Spirit Level

-Perhaps the spare room could be brightened up and transformed in to a study.
-You could have decided on a new colour scheme for the house.
+Perhaps the spare room could be brightened up and transformed in to a study?
+Or maybe you have decided on a new colour scheme for the bedroom?
 Regardless of your objectives, removing wallpaper needn’t be stressful.
-We’ve put together a number of tips to help make the process as painless as possible, so you can be applying some lovely fresh paint in no time, and enjoying your new look during the winter season.
+We’ve put together a number of tips to help make the process as painless as possible, so you can be applying some lovely fresh paint or wallpaper and enjoying your new look in no time.

 The most important thing when stripping wallpaper is safety.
-Make sure to keep chemicals and adhesives away from children first of all and for your own safety it is important you always use a suitable ladder to prevent injuries from working at height and wear safety goggles at all times to protect your eyes.
+Make sure to keep chemicals and adhesives away from children first of all, and for your own safety it is important you always use a suitable ladder to prevent injuries from working at height.
+You should also wear safety goggles to protect your eyes.

 As always, preparation is key.
 Before you think about the tools you’re going to need to do the job, or even look at a tin of paint, there are a number of important things to address.